TobiasBielefeld/Simple-Solitaire/README.md

 ####Now contains 6 different Solitaire games!
 Klondike, Freecell, Yukon, Spider, Simple Simon and Golf!
-I test my changes and improve the UI before making a new release!

 #Simple Solitaire
 You can find screenshots for phones and tablets [here](./Pictures/screenshots)